Open Call for Dance Artists: Residency Opportunity

 ONLINE INFO SESSIOn/Q&A

-TFD Co-Director David Norsworthy will host the session: first offering an overview of this call, application questions, and selection priorities, before answering questions in collaboration with TFD and Assembly Hall staff.
+TFD Co-Directors David Norsworthy and Chantelle Good will host the session: first offering an overview of this call, application questions, and selection priorities, before answering questions in collaboration with TFD and Assembly Hall staff.
+CLICK HERE for the Info Session recording!

 Important Dates